5 Things to Do Before You Call a Plumber

 2. See how much time is left on your warranty

-If there is anything wrong with your water heater, knowing how much time is left on the warranty can save you money on repairs.
+If your water heater needs servicing or a repair, knowing how much time is left on the warranty can potentially save you money.
 If you have a Rheem product, look it up and you’ll be ready.

 3. Think through your water heating needs

 Does your family have enough hot water, or do you run out a lot?
-Maybe it’s time for a larger tank, tankless, water heater booster or highly efficient water heater that can deliver more hot water.
+Maybe it’s time for a larger tank, tankless, water heater booster or high efficiency water heater that can deliver more hot water.

-4. Figure out what’s important to you in your next water heater
+4. Determine what you need in your next water heater

 Are you looking to replace your water heater with a more efficient model that will reduce your carbon footprint and save you money on utility bills?
 Do you want one with smart features connected to the EcoNet® app?
 Is the continuous hot water that you can get with a tankless important to you?